dillweed/grapher/README.md

-# Generate a 2d graph object for displaying (x,y) data
+# Generate a 2d graph object for displaying (x,y) data as text

 ## Args